How Time Makes Us Invisible

 “It was new then, but it is broken in now, shows its wear in all the ways she can’t.
 It reminds her of Dorian Grey, time reflected in cowhide instead of human skin.”

-It’s subtle, but that is a surprisingly smart reference by the author, for Dorian Grey lived a similar Faustian deal in Oscar Wilde’s masterpiece “The Portrait of Dorian Grey”, where Dorian’s aging was reflected onto a painting, just as Addie’s day-to-day life had been reflected onto her weathered jacket.
+It’s subtle, but that is a surprisingly poignant reference by the author, for Dorian Grey lived a similar Faustian deal in Oscar Wilde’s masterpiece “The Portrait of Dorian Grey”, where Dorian’s aging was reflected onto a painting, just as Addie’s day-to-day life had been reflected onto her weathered jacket.
 The line struck home, “…. time reflected in cowhide instead of human skin.”

 This is precisely where Addie’s inability to be remembered came into an acute focus for me, and offered some relief, because her character was forced to adapt to an unnatural way of living and in order to endure the endless years of everyday banality, she needed something to keep her heart and mind engaged and flourishing, to find moments of purpose and meaning that would rise above the drudgery.
-Addie’s predicament was nicely described here by the author.
+Addie’s predicament was nicely described here by Schwab.

 “There is a rhythm to moving through the world alone……You discover what you can and cannot live without, the simple necessities and small joys that define a life.
 Not food, not shelter, not the basic things a body needs — those are, for her, a luxury — but the things that keep you sane.
 That bring you joy.
 That makes life bearable.”